veryfi/veryfi-ruby/README.md

 1. Change version in `lib/veryfi/version.rb`
 2. Run `bundle` - this should update `Gemfile.lock`
-3. Commit changes and push to a new Github branch
+3. Commit changes, push to a new Github branch, and merge
-4. Create a new version tag
-5. Create a new release from the pushed tag https://github.com/veryfi/veryfi-ruby/releases
+4. On Github go to `Actions` -> `Release` -> and click `Run workflow` to trigger a new release
-6. Release workflow will publish gem to [Rubygems](https://rubygems.org/gems/veryfi)
+5. Release workflow will publish gem to [Rubygems](https://rubygems.org/gems/veryfi)